JhihYangWu/miniRT/README.md

 # miniRT
-miniRT is a small but powerful ray tracer I built to learn more about computer graphics
+miniRT is a small but powerful ray tracer I built from scratch to learn more about computer graphics
 no dependencies, pure c++ and math

 ---